You are here

 All holds must be cleared from students’ records before the diploma and final transcript can be released.
 Holds include any financial commitments to the university including fees, parking tickets, library and health center obligations, and telecommunication bills.
 Any course with a grade of Incomplete, Research in Progress, or X must be changed to a letter grade before the degree can be granted.
 Official transcripts for final credits taken at another four-year institution must be received and recorded on your BU transcript.
 Education majors must comply with all PDE requirements.
 All transfer credits, X, I, or R Grades and all outstanding requirements must be completed 30 days from the date grades are posted in order to have your degree granted for the fall semester.
 If you do not have the requirements completed in the 30 days, you will need to reapply to graduate in the next semester.

 Expect to receive your diploma by the end of July.
-If you do not attend the ceremony, a diploma cover may be obtained in the Registrar's Office, or contact email@example.com.
-Your diploma will be mailed to your legal address.
+If you do not attend the ceremony, a diploma cover may be obtained in the Registrar's Office, or contact firstname.lastname@example.org.
+Your diploma will be mailed to your home address.

 Photograph at Graduation

 Island Photography will email proofs and cost to purchase the photographs of graduates that will be taken as the diploma cover is received and another off-stage posed photo.
 Payment in advance is not necessary in order to view proofs.
 If you do not receive your proofs or have questions, contact Island Photography at 800-869-0908 or www.islandphoto.com for assistance.

 An individual can earn a second baccalaureate degree upon earning a minimum of 150 credits and the completion of all major requirements for two programs of study.
 This can be achieved in one of three ways:

 - by completing the two programs at Bloomsburg University simultaneously;